+All agreements are expected to be done at market rate, but we have added additional definitions and provisions to make this clearer.

 5. Section 2.3(a).
 It doesn’t seem necessary to include the data in this section, merely state that each Member gets a credit, particularly since the data is not current.
+Agreed

 6. Section 2.3(b).
 I would like express language that clarifies that street sweeping services are not Solid Waste Handling Services.
 I think it is evident in the document but given that St Helena may enter into discussions with the Contractor for street sweeping services I want to confirm and clarify that those two parties are free to enter into a separate agreement on terms mutually agreeable to those two parties.
+Agreed

 7. Section 4.
 Term.
 At the end there is a statement that provisions of Section 6 remain in force.
 Specifically what provisions?
 I’m not sure what this relates to and Section 6 is quite lengthy itself.
+Essentially, all provisions.
+Jeff has made changes to clarify.

 8. Section 6.
 Has anyone reviewed the amount of the required performance bond to determine its adequacy?
 For example, I assume it might be called upon to pay liquidated damages and for other breaches.
 I’d appreciate some explanation regarding how the amount was determined.
+Amount came from similar agreements; increased from $25K to $100K; also added a percentage multiplier to account for inflation over time.

 9. Section 6.2.
 Performance reviews.
 I suggest that 6.2(a)(1) be revised to allow the Agency top designate an independent third party to conduct the review, provided that party has knowledge of the industry.
+We believe it already does that, but will add words to clarify.

 10. Section 6.3(a).
 This references Exhibit D , the liquidated damages provision.
 The obligation to maintain a complaint log is referenced in 9.3 I’d suggest we add language to require periodic reporting regarding the logs (perhaps quarterly) to the Agency.
+Agreed

 a.
 6.3(b), third paragraph.
 This paragraph effectively tolls termination that would be effective 5 days after notice.
 To be complete, it needs more dates, specifically how many days after request the meeting must take place, and how many days the Manager has to provide the written explanation.
+Have modified to make clearer.

 b.
 6.3(e).
 The same tolling provision appears in the liquidated damages section.
 If the parties have already agreed to liquidated damages for certain service items and the amount, why are we establishing a procedure to dispute them?
 The dispute idea is really contrary to the whole idea of liquidated damages.
+Propose leave as is.
+The Company would not be grieving the amount of the penalty, but they have the right to grieve if imposition of the penalty is fair.

 c.
 If the Agency takes possession and performs services under 6.3(h) and contracts to have the work performed, where is the Agency’s right to collect costs?
-Also, note that there is no subparagraph (2) in this section; it goes from (1) to (3)
+Also, note that there is no subparagraph (2) in this section; it goes from (1) to (3) Will make clear and fix the numbering.

 11. Section 7.5.
 Arbitration.
-Considering it is the parties’ apparent intent, I suggest we add language that arbitration is the exclusive remedy available to the parties..
+Considering it is the parties’ apparent intent, I suggest we add language that arbitration is the exclusive remedy available to the parties.
+(Staff believes the proper reference is to Para 7.1) The contractor is limited by this paragraph as written.
+However the Agency reserves the right to go to court in a health emergency.
+Will make clear.